 Although flower transport is a constant activity throughout the year, there is a significant increase during Valentine's Day.
 The stamps show that over 250 million rose stems are grown all over the world for this special Valentine's Day.

-Every year, around Valentine's Day, Emirates SkyCargo supplements shipping capacity on major flower markets to cover demand for shipping to Aalsmeer, Amsterdam - the largest flower auction house in the world - and from there to other destinations. global.
+Every year, around Valentine's Day, Emirates SkyCargo supplements the transport capacity in the main flower markets to cover the demand for transport to Aalsmeer, Amsterdam - the largest flower auction house in the world - and from there to other destinations. global.

 Emirates SkyCargo also offers interesting information on how flowers are transported.
 These are hand-picked from specialty farms in countries such as Kenya and Ecuador.
 They are then sorted and packed in special boxes.
 Fresh flowers reach the plane's hold, where the temperature is kept between 1 and 3 degrees in order not to alter their quality.